 Both data journalism and science writing boil down to “taking something complicated and trying to make it understandable,” explains Sara Chodosh, an assistant editor and graphics producer at Popular Science.
 Once a data journalist has answered their own questions, they go through the same process with an imagined reader: What can the data tell the audience that will help them grasp a larger pattern or concept?

 Data journalism, whether it takes the form of a static visualization, an interactive feature, or simply a bit of additional analysis to add context to a breaking news piece, can bring scientific results to the foreground of a story and make them accessible for readers.
-Take, for example, the maps in this Reuters article, which put Australia’s bushfires into perspective.
-Marvel at this interactive astronomy chart published by National Geographic, which allows readers to explore our solar system’s moons.
-Explore this Climate Central report on shifting snowfall levels, which invites local journalists and meteorologists to repurpose the data in order to connect changing weather patterns directly to their audiences.
+Take, for example, the maps in a Reuters article that put Australia’s bushfires into perspective.
+Marvel at an interactive astronomy chart published by National Geographic that allows readers to explore our solar system’s moons.
+Explore the Climate Central report on shifting snowfall levels, which invites local journalists and meteorologists to repurpose the data in order to connect changing weather patterns directly to their audiences.

 In its most simple definition, data journalism is the practice of using numbers and trends to tell a story.
 It requires a variety of skills: research to find the correct dataset, analysis to determine what kind of story this dataset may tell, and presentation to share that story with readers.
 And these skills are within reach for many science writers, even without any programming background: Simply ask questions, and you will find the central tenet of a story.